lukibahr/stars/README.md

 ## Shell

 - [dockur/windows](https://github.com/dockur/windows) - Windows inside a Docker container.
-- [Andrew-Kang-G/docker-blue-green-runner](https://github.com/Andrew-Kang-G/docker-blue-green-runner) - Docker Nginx Proxy Deployment Using Your Dockerfiles, with Examples in PHP, Java, and Node.js
+- [Andrew-Kang-G/docker-blue-green-runner](https://github.com/Andrew-Kang-G/docker-blue-green-runner) - From your source code to zero-downtime, high availability, and secure production deployment in no time, with examples in PHP, Java, and Node.js
 - [getlago/lago](https://github.com/getlago/lago) - Open Source Metering and Usage Based Billing API ⭐️ Consumption tracking, Subscription management, Pricing iterations, Payment orchestration & Revenue analytics
 - [kamranahmedse/git-standup](https://github.com/kamranahmedse/git-standup) - Recall what you did on the last working day.
 Psst! or be nosy and find what someone else in your team did ;-)
 - [alexanderepstein/Bash-Snippets](https://github.com/alexanderepstein/Bash-Snippets) - A collection of small bash scripts for heavy terminal users